Luke-J-Miller/AAAI_QuIC_2026_experiments/README.md

 Diameter is the clearest open structural target.

-At \(n=14\):
+At $n=14$:

-\[
+$$
 R^2_{\text{QuIC}}=0.548,
 \qquad
 R^2_{\text{moments}}=0.711,
 \qquad
 R^2_{\text{combined}}=0.741.
-\]
+$$

-At \(n=16\):
+At $n=16$:

-\[
+$$
 R^2_{\text{QuIC}}=0.737,
 \qquad
 R^2_{\text{moments}}=0.775,
 \qquad
 R^2_{\text{combined}}=0.802.
-\]
+$$

 The resulting improvements are modest but consistent:

-\[
+$$
 \Delta R^2=+0.030
 \quad\text{at }n=14,
-\]
+$$

 and

-\[
+$$
 \Delta R^2=+0.026
 \quad\text{at }n=16.
-\]
+$$

 Unlike girth, the combined representation outperforms both QuIC and the spectral baselines.
 The replication across graph orders supports the presence of complementary structural information.

-The absolute gains are small, however, and no fold-level uncertainty or paired significance test is reported for \(\Delta R^2\).
+The absolute gains are small, however, and no fold-level uncertainty or paired significance test is reported for $\Delta R^2$.
 The appropriate conclusion is that the combined representation provides a consistent predictive improvement, not that a large independent diameter signal has been established.

 ##### Spectral gap

 The spectral-gap row acts as another positive control.

 The sorted-eigenvalue representation obtains perfect prediction because the target is explicitly a linear function of the two largest adjacency eigenvalues.
-QuIC reaches approximately \(R^2=0.93\text{--}0.94\), demonstrating that it captures substantial spectral information but does not reproduce the relevant eigenvalue coordinate exactly under a linear probe.
+QuIC reaches approximately $R^2=0.93\text{--}0.94$, demonstrating that it captures substantial spectral information but does not reproduce the relevant eigenvalue coordinate exactly under a linear probe.

 The concatenated model returns to perfect prediction because the exact spectral feature is present.
 There is no improvement beyond the spectral baseline.